lin-toto/licoris/README.md

 # LICoris

-This is the official implementation for the paper [https://arxiv.org/abs/2208.01641](Streaming-capable High-performance Architecture of Learned Image Compression Codecs).
+This is the official implementation for the paper [Streaming\-capable High\-performance Architecture of Learned Image Compression Codecs](https://arxiv.org/abs/2208.01641).

 ## Getting Started